pgcbioinfo/vargram/docs/basics.md

     This will produce the following bare figure:
     ![plot](assets/images/default_profile.png)

     The profile consists of several barplots stacked together; there is one barplot per mutated gene (gene name is shown in rectangular box just above the barplot).
-The x-axis of each barplot shows the amino acid mutations (substitution, deletion, or insertion) in the corresponding gene and the y-axis shows either the raw number ("counts") or the proportion ("weights") of sequences with those mutations.
+The x-axis of each barplot shows the amino acid mutations (substitutions, deletions, and insertions) in the corresponding gene and the y-axis shows either the raw number ("counts") or the proportion ("weights") of sequences with those mutations.
 The bars are colored per sequence batch.

-    By default, the batch labels in the legend are the filenames of the provided FASTA files or `my_batch` if a Nextclade analysis CSV file is provided instead.
-If the gene name does not fit within the rectangular box, the gene name is replaced with a number and a legend is automatically created for it.
+    By default, the batch labels in the legend are the filenames of the provided FASTA files or `my_batch` if a raw Nextclade analysis CSV file is provided instead.
+In the above example, the file `omicron_analysis_cli.tsv` is a concatenation of two Nextclade analysis files with an added `batch` column, which VARGRAM reads (see [tutorial for specifying batch column and other features](mutation_profile/#other-features)).
+Some gene names may be too long to fit within the label above its corresponding bar plot.
+In which case, the gene name is replaced with a number and a legend is automatically created for it.

     ??? question "How are the weights calculated?"